tdyer/ruby-methods/README.md

 ## Creating Simple Methods

-> Create a file method_simple.rb and run it.
+> Create a file demo/method_simple.rb and run it.

 ```ruby
 # keyword 'def' is used to create a method